marysia/marysia.github.io/_tils/2026-02-17-module-4-lorenzo-1.md

 3. Benchmark saturation is inevitable, forcing the field to create harder evaluation tasks.
 4. The shift from narrow AI to general AI has created a "plurality of benchmarks" problem where no single test can capture all capabilities.

-This lecture was taught by [Lorenzo Pacchiardi](https://www.lorenzopacchiardi.me/).
+This lecture was taught by [Lorenzo Pacchiardi](https://www.lorenzopacchiardi.me/) from the University of Cambridge.

 ---